Symantec (SYMC) Q2 2018 Results - Earnings Call Transcript

 Reaching our goals for the second half incorporates continued historical conversion rates of our pipeline, including these larger sales opportunities, and we are reaffirming our fiscal year 2018 revenue and EPS guidance, after adjusting for the impact of the divestiture of our Website Security and PKI solutions to DigiCert.

 Let me now discuss the threat environment.
 Last quarter, there were several major cyber-attacks that received wide-spread public attention.
-Symantec products fared very well in these incidents and that performance has driven increased long-term interest in Symantec as well as reaffirmed our relevance and leadership in the industry.
+Symantec products fared very well in these incidents, and that performance has driven increased long-term interest in Symantec as well as reaffirmed our relevance and leadership in the industry.

 First, the Petya and WannaCry ransomware attacks caused significant and unprecedented economic damage to enterprises measured in hundreds of millions of dollars, making security top of mind in the board room as well as the general public.
 Ransomware attacks and cyber extortion are impacting enterprises as well as consumers.
 During the first six months of 2017, 42% of ransomware infections globally occurred inside the enterprise, up from 30% in 2016 and 29% in 2015.

-The Equifax breach was also a significant event last quarter reminding all of us about the importance of digital safety.
+The Equifax breach was also a significant event last quarter, reminding all of us about the importance of digital safety.
 The Equifax breach is also a reminder for the enterprise boardroom that the protection of data is paramount.
 This reality coupled with regulations like GDPR make data protection more relevant than ever.

 A significant consumer concern discovered last month labeled the KRACK vulnerability, which consisted of a vulnerability in WiFi devices, makes it possible for an attacker to intercept Web traffic.
 This vulnerability is very difficult to patch and as a result will be a problem for years to come driving demand for our consumer VPN.